Saucy party ad spices up dull German election campaign

 Election rules require broadcasters to give parties advertising time to use as the parties see fit.

-Merkel, with a comfortable lead in the polls over a so-far relatively toothless opposition, has opted for a bland campaign, short on specifics, that emphasises business-as-usual.
+Merkel, with a comfortable lead in the polls over a so-far relatively toothless opposition, has opted for a bland campaign, short on specifics, that emphasizes business-as-usual.

 Germany's top selling newspaper Bild called the advert, which aired at 10:30 p.m. after the main news, complete with steamy sound track of sighs and groans, a "climax" of the campaign.
 It said only three viewers had called national broadcaster ZDF to complain.